-For the property below, paint and flooring were our primary focus, and we only took on a few other small changes.
-The updates came out to a total of $15k and the home sold for $81k more than it would have if listed as-is.
-We can bet the homeowner was thrilled her agent brought up Curbio in the listing presentation.
+For the property below, paint and flooring were our primary focus.
+There were a few other small changes.
+The updates came out to $15k and the home sold for $81k more than it would have if listed as-is.
+We can bet the homeowner was thrilled her agent brought up Curbio during pre-listing prep.

 Each space in this one-level home had its own type of flooring, which wasn’t doing the open-concept any favors.
-We removed all of the existing flooring and replaced it with luxury vinyl tile throughout to instantly make the most of the open concept and help the home feel larger and more cohesive.
+We removed all of the existing flooring and replaced it with luxury vinyl tile throughout.
+This instantly made the most of the open concept and help the home feel larger and more cohesive.

 3. Update the kitchen

 Kitchens are the heart of the home, and one of the most intimidating projects for potential buyers.
-As such, an outdated or dysfunctional kitchen can be an immediate turn-off for buyers and can decrease the value of the home significantly.
+An outdated or dysfunctional kitchen can be an immediate turn-off for buyers and decrease the value of the home significantly.

 Updating a kitchen doesn’t always require a complete remodel.
 Curbio and its clients frequently choose to do a quick refresh to shrink the project timeline and costs while still meeting the demands of modern buyers.

-All we did in this kitchen was paint the existing cabinets and update the lighting, but it looks like an entirely different kitchen, doesn’t it?
+We only painted the existing cabinets and updated the lighting, but it looks like an entirely different kitchen, doesn’t it?
 Because we opted for refreshing this home rather than fully renovating it, the project resulted in an ROI of 282%.
-The best part is that’s a return on money that Curbio fronted for the project, meaning the homeowner didn’t need any cash to achieve a profit of $142k!
+The best part is that’s a return on money that Curbio fronted for the project.
+The homeowner didn’t need any cash to achieve a profit of $142k!

 For this kitchen, Curbio and the clients opted for a full kitchen remodel, including the removal of a wall to open the space up to the living area.
 The result is a jaw-dropping design that buyers swooned over.